The effects of Brexit and ETIAS on UK Citizens

-This article will explain key provisions of the EU-UK Trade and Cooperation Agreement and what it means for UK citizens who travel to Europe.
+This article will explain the effect of Brexit and ETIAS on British travelers who wish to go to Europe and what they will need in the future.
+It will also cover critical provisions of the EU-UK Trade and Cooperation Agreement and what it means for UK citizens who travel to Europe.
 The EU-UK Trade Agreement was signed on December 24, 2020, and became effective on May 1, 2021.

 This agreement defines the UK-EU relationship post-Brexit, including short-term travel with ETIAS and the new visa waiver.
 Also discussed are the rights of British citizens living in and working in EU countries.
 The UK has also reached financial agreements with several non-European countries and a trade agreement with the EU.